 Students at Barnard have the opportunity to work closely with faculty and guest artist designers, as well as see their own designs realized in full productions.
 These design opportunities provide the chance to put coursework training into practice, and to work collaboratively at an advanced level with both peers and theatre professionals.

 Costumes & Props

-Costumes and props are available for use in class scenework and Theatre Department-produced student productions (such as Senior Thesis or Advanced Directing shows).
-Students wishing to sign out costumes or props should set up an appointment at least 24 hours in advance by emailing either the Costume Shop Manager Kara Feely or the Technical Director Greg Winkler.
-Appointments are generally available Monday through Friday between 10am and 5pm.
+Costumes and props are available for use in class scenework and for loan to student productions at Barnard or Columbia.
+Students wishing to sign out costumes should set up an appointment at least 24 hours in advance by emailing Costume Shop Manager Kara Feely.
+Inquiries about borrowing props should be directed to email@example.com.

-There are a limited number of work-study positions for students on financial aid (Federal Workstudy or Barnard/Columbia College Jobs).
-Students interested in a Work Study position in the Theatre Department should email the Theatre Department early in the fall semester.
+There are a limited number of work-study positions for student workers.
+Students interested in a Barnard Student Employment position in the Theatre Department should email the Theatre Department early in the fall semester.
 It is essential that we know your schedule before you are hired.
 We are particularly interested in students with the following skills: carpentry, sewing, lighting, painting, handling audio-visual equipment, computer graphics, web skills, typing, office work, publicity, box office, house and stage management.
-We have positions for both Barnard and Columbia students.
-Hours range from 4-8 a week.
+Both Barnard and Columbia students are eligible for hiring.
+Hours range from 4-8 per week.
 Please do not consider applying for a position unless you are willing to make a serious commitment to regular hours throughout the semester.
 For more information about student employment, see here.